anoopctkm/machine-learning/projects/capstone/report.md

 _(approx. 2-4 pages)_

 ### Data Exploration

+The data used in this project comes from two open-source projects:

+- [MovieLens 20M Dataset](https://www.kaggle.com/grouplens/movielens-20m-dataset): Over 20 Million Movie Ratings and Tagging Activities Since 1995
+- [IMDB 5000 Movie Dataset](https://www.kaggle.com/deepmatrix/imdb-5000-movie-dataset): 5000+ movie data scraped from IMDB website

+The MovieLens dataset is to be used as the key source for the collaborative filtering component of the model.
+It contains individual user ratings of movies on a 5-star scale (with 5 being the best and 1 being the lowest).

+The IMDB dataset is to be used as the key source for the content-based filtering component of the model.
+It contains public information about 5000 movies and includes the following variables:

+> "movie_title" "color" "num_critic_for_reviews" "movie_facebook_likes" "duration" "director_name" "director_facebook_likes" "actor_3_name" "actor_3_facebook_likes" "actor_2_name" "actor_2_facebook_likes" "actor_1_name" "actor_1_facebook_likes" "gross" "genres" "num_voted_users" "cast_total_facebook_likes" "facenumber_in_poster" "plot_keywords" "movie_imdb_link" "num_user_for_reviews" "language" "country" "content_rating" "budget" "title_year" "imdb_score" "aspect_ratio"

+Combined, these two data sets can be used to train and test a hybrid recommender model for predicting the ratings that users will give "new" movies.

 In this section, you will be expected to analyze the data you are using for the problem.
 This data can either be in the form of a dataset (or datasets), input data (or input files), or even an environment.
 The type of data should be thoroughly described and, if possible, have basic statistics and information presented (such as discussion of input features or defining characteristics about the input or environment).
 Any abnormalities or interesting qualities about the data that may need to be addressed have been identified (such as features that need to be transformed or the possibility of outliers).
 Questions to ask yourself when writing this section:
 - _If a dataset is present for this problem, have you thoroughly discussed certain features about the dataset?
 Has a data sample been provided to the reader?_
 - _If a dataset is present for this problem, are statistics about the dataset calculated and reported?
 Have any relevant results from this calculation been discussed?_